KarolDuracz/scratchpad/MachineLearning/AVX features Intel/README.md

 ```

 <b>But in this demo is many bugs to fix and things "TODO" </b> - these examples 1-6 from uncommented version is to fix.
 Dot product is wrong etc.
 <br /><br />
+This is supposed to simulate XW + B .
+And comparison scalar methods with basic instructions and general registers vs. SIMD
+<br /><br />
 If in <b>main.cpp</b> in line 12